magenta/magenta/magenta/tools/pip/README.md

-Next, update the `REQUIRED_PACKAGES` list in the same file to ensure that all of our dependencies are listed and that they match the versions of the packages referenced in the bazel `WORKSPACE` file.
+Next, update the `REQUIRED_PACKAGES` list in the same file to ensure that all of our dependencies are listed and that they match the versions of the packages referenced in the Bazel `WORKSPACE` file.
 Also check that the correct version of tensorflow is listed.

 ### Building the package